The-going/evlproject/content/dovetail/_index.md

 the years.

-This *dual kernel* design introduces a small real-time infrastructure into the Linux code, which immediately handles time-critical, out-of-band activities independently from the ongoing main kernel work.
+This *dual kernel* design introduces a small real-time infrastructure into the Linux kernel, which immediately handles time-critical, out-of-band activities independently from the ongoing general purpose kernel work.
 Application threads co-managed by this infrastructure still benefit from the common kernel services such as virtual memory management; they can leverage the rich GPOS feature set Linux provides such as networking, data storage or GUIs too.

 There are significant upsides to keeping the real-time core separate from the GPOS infrastructure:

-- because the two kernels are independent, real-time activities are not serialized with GPOS operations internally, removing potential delays which might be induced by the non time-critical work.
-Likewise, there is no requirement for keeping the GPOS operations fine-grained and highly preemptible at any time, which would otherwise induce noticeable overhead on low-end hardware, due to the need for pervasive task priority inheritance and IRQ threading.
+- because the autonomous core does not depend on the main kernel logic for running time-critical operations, real-time activities are not serialized with GPOS operations internally.
+This removes potential delays induced by the latter, by construction.
+As a result, there is no need for keeping all GPOS operations fine-grained and highly preemptible at any time, which may otherwise induce noticeable overhead as task priority inheritance and IRQ threading have to apply system-wide, affecting all tasks including those which have zero real-time requirement.
+To sum up, the lesser the effort for the kernel to maintain real-time guarantees internally, the more CPU bandwidth is available to applications.

 - when debugging a real-time issue, the functional isolation of the real-time infrastructure from the rest of the kernel code restricts